San Pancho, Nayarit, Mexico: General Information

 The nearest banks are in Bucerias - halfway to/from Puerto Vallarta.
 There are various ATM machines at banks along the road, or there are several at the Mega Comercial Shopping Mall just south of Bucerías.
 There are also banks in La Peñita, 16 miles/25kms. north of San Pancho on Mex.
 Hwy 200, direction Tepic.
 Banks are open Mon. – Fri.
 9 a.m. – 4 p.m.

 Groceries: Basic staples are available in the village at a number of small grocery stores or “Mini-Supers”.
 Some offer a better selection of products and fresher produce than others so it is worth a stroll through town to see what is available and fresh that day.
 Try Mini Super “El Indio” on Ave.
-America Latina, or Mini Supers Mary or Mini Super Doña Maria Gil both on Ave.
-Tercer Mundo (the main street) or Mini Super Marisol which just recently relocated to Calle Afrika..
-The “no name” fruit & veg store beside the power pylon that sits in the middle of the main street (opposite the old university) has a good selection but also it’s great to flag down the pick-up trucks that circle through town offering fresh produce, fish and shrimp.
+America Latina, or Emilio's fruit & vegetable market, just a few doors down.
+Mini Supers Mary or Mini Super El Morro, both on Ave.
+Tercer Mundo (the main street), are other options.
+It's also good to flag down the pickup trucks that circle through town offering fresh produce, fish & shrimp.

 For more fresh fish try behind Calle Cuba #29, and for meat there are modern butcher’s shops (Carnicerias) in town on Av.
 Tercer Mundo (the main street) near the corner with Calle Asia or at Mini Super/Carniceria San Francisco on Calle Africa (the road leading to the hospital).

 Liquor, Wine & Beer: The tiendas around San Pancho should be able to satisfy your requirements.
 Some stores are better stocked than others especially with wine, which is still not appreciated locally.
 The best way to buy beer is by the case.
-You will pay around $168/180 pesos/case and a $50/70 pesos deposit – keep deposit receipt safe for a refund upon leaving and returning the case with the empty bottles.
+Bottles require a deposit – keep deposit receipt safe for a refund upon leaving and returning the case with the empty bottles.
 Make sure to exchange all the empty bottles each time in order to avoid losing the deposit.
+Cans, of course, there is no extra charge.

 Laundries: There are two laundry facilities in San Pancho.
 One is on the main street next to the Cemex paint store opposite the secondary school, and the other is on Calle Asia at #52.
 Laundry is charged by the kilo ($12 +/-) and you leave it with the proprietors who wash, dry, and fold everything for you.
 If you drop off your items before 9 a.m. they are usually ready later the same day.